Gov. Youngkin slows voting rights restorations in Virginia, bucking a trend

 Collectively, the three governors restored rights to more than 300,000 people, most of them under the two Democrats.

 When Youngkin took office on Jan.
 15, 2022, it initially seemed as if he would continue the trend.
-Secretary of Commonwealth Kay Cole James announced the first tranche of nearly 3,500 restorations in May 2021.
+Secretary of the Commonwealth Kay Coles James announced the first tranche of nearly 3,500 restorations in May 2022.
 At the time, the former president of the conservative Heritage Foundation said she had no plans to change the process.

 "The only thing we're looking for are efficiencies — ways to do it faster, quicker," James told member station VPM.